materialsvirtuallab/matgenb/docs/index.md

 # Welcome

-This website is started by the [Materials Virtual Lab](http://www.materialsvirtuallab.org) as a useful collection of Jupyter notebooks that demonstrate the utilization of open-source codes for the study of materials science.
+This Github Pages is started by the [Materials Virtual Lab](http://www.materialsvirtuallab.org) as a useful collection of Jupyter notebooks that demonstrate the utilization of open-source codes for the study of materials science.

 We frequently get requests (from students, postdocs, collaborators, or just general users) for example codes that demonstrate various capabilities in the open-source software we maintain and contribute to, such as the Materials Project software stack comprising [Python Materials Genomics (pymatgen)](http://www.pymatgen.org), [Custodian](https://materialsproject.github.io/custodian/), and [Fireworks](https://pythonhosted.org/FireWorks/).
 This repo is a start at building a more sustainable path towards sharing of code examples.

 It is not limited to the codes we develop - any use of open source software for materials analysis is welcome.
 Also, anyone is welcome to contribute.

-Just fork, write your awesome notebook and submit a pull request.

 # Contributing